Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Platoon Architecture

 \subsection{Human Driver Model}

-We consider during operation of the platoon that a human driver temporarily takes control of their vehicle and desire our platoon controller to reconfigure to this human driver.
+We consider scenarios where during operation of the platoon a human driver temporarily takes control of their vehicle.
+This raises the critical challenge that our platoon controller must reconfigure to this human driver to ensure safety of the platoon.
+A human driver may choose to modify their interaction with the \ac{CACC} automation due to traffic conditions or for safety reasons \cite{Dey2016IEEETransactionsonIntelligentTransportationSystemsReviewCommunicationDriver}.
+After switching to manual operation, we make no assumption about the human driver's decision to maintain a new velocity, or inter-vehicle distance.
+While algorithmic methods could be utilized to produce a prediction of the human driver actions, such as economic \ac{MPC} \cite{Fleming2021IncorporatingDriverPreferences} or human behavior \cite{Dey2016IEEETransactionsonIntelligentTransportationSystemsReviewCommunicationDriver}, these methods would require an assumption or model of the intended human driver action.
+For our \ac{CACC} design, we make limited assumptions.
 We assume that the human driver is solely focused on the state of their own vehicle, does not interact with any other vehicles in the platoon, and issues control actions that are consistent with physical (engine limit) and legal (road speed limit) constraints.

 Consider a vehicle-$\ell$ has temporarily left the platoon and has the change in control action $\Delta \mathfrak{u}_k^{(\ell)}$ from the human driver replacing the platoon control $\Delta u_k^{(\ell)}$ such that the control action is $u_k^{(\ell)} = u_{k-1}^{(\ell)} + \Delta \mathfrak{u}_k^{(\ell)}$.
 For ease of notation we modify the platoon change in control action \eqref{eq:changeincontrol} with a switch